 - Eat: Use these herbs and their natural tendencies to fight illness as an excuse to toss even more of them into meals and make loads of pesto.

 As the spring and summer herb gardens produce be sure to dehydrate and make pesto for freezing now.
 This way when cold & flu season hits later the spice cabinet and home apothecary will be fully stocked with some kitchen herb garden cold remedies.
+You can even use herbs for your chickens and for preparedness.

 Do you have any favorite home garden cold remedies?